HARPLab/gastronomy/planning/README.md

 # Planning

-This is a software package for running the task-switching code on a gri-world restaurant simulation.
+This is a software package for running the task-switching code on a grid-world restaurant simulation.

 ## Requirements